KodaFramework/koda-api/Readme.md

 # Koda Content
 A lightweight sinatra app that provides a restful API for storing and retrieving json and media data.

-All data is stored in mongo
+All json data is stored in mongo, media data can be stored wherever you like or use one of the built in storage providers.

 ## Setup